oVirt/ovirt-site/source/feature/networkreloaded.html.md

 #### Define internal API

-The internal API should allow for an objectified network definition (from setupNetworks and/or rollback) to be applied consistently regardless of which backend provides it.
+The internal API should allow for an objectified network definition (via setupNetworks command from Engine or from rollback) to be applied consistently regardless of which backend provides it.
 That includes:

 *   Creation,
-*   Edition,
+*   Modification,
 *   Deletion.

 Thus, a backend should have methods for doing these three actions for the above primitives or a subset of them (as we allow for multiple different backends to coexist.